-The web posting and removal of documents would fall under the Board's regular pro rata towards DCA - Office of Information Services - services and would be minor and absorbable.
-However, these costs may be offset by the \$25 fee charged to the person whose license was revoked.
+Fiscal Impact: The web posting and removal of documents would fall under the Board's regular pro rata towards DCA - Office of Information Services - services and would be minor and absorbable.
+However, these costs may be offset by the \$25 fee on a person seeking to have information updated or removed as a result of an expungement order.